01 January - 31 December

 Translated with www.DeepL.com/Translator (free version)

-This 17th-century high altar is made of white, painted and gilded stone, which lines the nave below the first bay at the back of the choir.
-It comprises an altar decorated with a lamb and a two-tier altarpiece.
-On the first level, a painting depicting the Assumption of the Virgin adorns the centre.
-It is surrounded on either side by two fluted columns with Corinthian capitals supporting a broken pediment.
-On either side, in a niche, are statues of Saint Joseph (left) and Saint Santin (right), the church's patron saint.
+It consists of an altar decorated with a lamb and a 17th-century stone altarpiece.
+The central painting is dedicated to the Assumption of the Virgin Mary.
+It is flanked by two fluted columns with Corinthian capitals supporting a broken pediment.
+The side niches feature statues of Saint Joseph on the left and Saint Santin, patron saint of the church, on the right.
 On the second level, a statue of the Virgin and Child is surrounded by two paintings.

 The north rose window, dated 1633, was created in 1901 by the Argentan glass painter Emile Bazire.
 In the centre, the Virgin Mary is portrayed.
 It has been protected as a Historic Monument since 1975.